moderndatacompany/dataos.info/docs/resources/lens/lens_deployment.md

 # Deploying Lens model on DataOS

-This guide provides instructions for setting up Lens in the DataOS environment, importing an existing Lens project from a local machine using SSH, and integrating it with your database, utilizing version control tools such as Bitbucket or Git for seamless CI/CD integration.
+This guide provides instructions for setting up Lens in the DataOS environment, importing an existing Lens project from a local machine using SSH, utilizing version control tools such as Bitbucket or Git for seamless CI/CD integration.

 ## Pre-requisites

 Before initiating the deployment process, please ensure you have the following:

-- A directory containing your Lens model.
+- A directory containing Lens model.
 - Access to a hosted code repository, such as **Bitbucket**, **GitHub**, **AWS CodeCommit**, etc.
 - Operator level access permission